 Just make sure to always consult your doctor before attempting e-bike riding if you are substantially overweight or in the obese weight range.

-And, although we’ll discuss models that’ll work for you below, one of the best things about many new e-bikes is that they have low-step access to get on and off, which is perfect for heavy riders.
-So, you don’t have to struggle by throwing your leg and hip up to get on the bike.
+And, although we’ll discuss specific models that’ll work for you below, one of the best things about many new e-bikes is that they have low-step access.
+This makes it easy to get on and off, which is helpful if you’re a heavy rider.
+So, you don’t have to struggle by throwing your leg and hip up to get on your ebike.

 Instead, you just step through to the other side.
 You will need to be able to lift your leg a foot or more to get over the low bar.
 So if you can’t do that, then you’re probably not in good enough shape to ride even a standard bike.